ShivaTsavatapalli5/Alert_on_person_detection/README.md

 ## Usage
 1. **Real-time Detection**: The system processes the camera feed in real time, detecting persons with high accuracy and low latency thanks to the Coral USB Accelerator.
-2. **Alert System**: Upon detecting a person, the system sends an SMS alert with the GPS coordinates via the GSM module, ensuring immediate communication with rescue teams or monitoring personnel.
+2. **Alert System**: Upon detecting a person, the system sends an SMS alert with the "Person Detected" via the GSM module, ensuring immediate communication with  monitoring personnel.

 ## Steps to install required libraries and files